influxdata/docs-v2/content/influxdb/v2.1/install.md

 InfluxDB is now initialized with a primary user, organization, bucket, and API token.
-InfluxDB also creates a configuration profile for you so that you don't have to add organization and token to every command.
+InfluxDB also creates a configuration profile for you so that you don't have to add your InfluxDB host, organization, and token to every command.
 To view that config profile, use the [`influx config list`](/influxdb/v2.1/reference/cli/influx/config) command.

 To continue to use InfluxDB via the CLI, you need the API token created during setup.